 • ... just download the scenario already, will you?

-This scenario requires the 1.0c patch and the UserPatch 1.4 to work.
+This scenario requires the 1.0c patch and the UserPatch 1.4 (or a later version) to work.
 (It has not been tested without the UserPatch, and certain effects could cause it to crash with just the 1.0c patch.)